 PLEASE NOTE THIS WEB PAGE SHOULD NOT BE USED TO DETERMINE IF YOU HAVE COVID-19 OR WHAT YOU SHOULD DO IF YOU SUSPECT YOU HAVE COVID-19.
 ALWAYS GO TO A DOCTOR WITH YOUR QUESTIONS.

 There has been a lot of information shared about COVID-19.
-I’ve been bookmarking them, but the list is getting long so I decided to organize the bookmarks into short posts along with my notes and thoughts about each area if COVID-19 information.
-These are the sites that I have been going to learn about COVID-19, see how it is spreading, to learn the history of pandemics and my musings about COVID19 and our response to it.
+I’ve been bookmarking them, but the list is getting long so I decided to organize the bookmarks into short posts along with my notes and thoughts about each area of COVID-19 information.
+These are the sites that I have been going to learn about COVID-19, see how it is spreading, learn the history of pandemics, and my musings about COVID19 and our response to it.

 What I have found is that there are some sites that are based on solid science and history and include real references.
 Other sites use “alternative facts” to make up stuff and they are not included in this list.

 Articles are grouped as follows:

 - 1918 Spanish Flu Pandemic History

 Please note that this list is a summary of information about COVID-19 and should not be used to determine if you have COVID-19.
 If you think you might have COVID-19 please consult a Doctor.

 - The incubation period for COVID-19 can range from 2 to 14 days.
 The incubation period can vary greatly among patients.
 There is a possible outlier of a 24 days incubation period that was observed in a Feb 9, 2020 study.
 My discussion page has many references to articles.